osiam/server/README.md

 http://localhost:8080/osiam-server/ServiceProviderConfig

 ### Search
-Searches are possible for users, groups and both at the same time through the root URI.
+Searches are possible for users and groups.

 User URI: